-In this 8,000-square-foot space within the YMCA, St. Luke’s will address the root causes of the most common serious health conditions, such as diabetes, heart disease, cancer, obesity, depression and metabolic syndrome.
-We’ll also focus on these same root causes as we help people reduce their risk of complications before joint surgery or during pregnancy.
+In this 8,000-square-foot space within the YMCA, St. Luke’s addresses the root causes of the most common serious health conditions, such as diabetes, heart disease, cancer, obesity, depression and metabolic syndrome.
+We also focus on these same root causes as we help people reduce their risk of complications before joint surgery or during pregnancy.

-Staff from St. Luke’s Department of Lifestyle Medicine will help clients by zeroing in on diet, physical activity, tobacco treatment and positive psychology in an evidence-based, physician-directed, medically supervised setting.
-Patients referred by their doctors will take part in guided, monitored interventions shown to greatly improve health and quality of life through medication, education and coaching.
-The space will include classrooms, a teaching kitchen, consultation rooms and a transitional gym.
+Staff from St. Luke’s Department of Lifestyle Medicine help clients by zeroing in on diet, physical activity, tobacco treatment and positive psychology in an evidence-based, physician-directed, medically supervised setting.
+Patients referred by their doctors take part in guided, monitored interventions shown to greatly improve health and quality of life through medication, education and coaching.
+The space includes classrooms, a teaching kitchen, consultation rooms and a transitional gym.

 Located within the YMCA and adjacent to the school, the clinic is a collaboration between the West Ada School District and St. Luke's.

 Designed with a shared commitment to support the health and well-being of children and families in south Meridian and the surrounding area, the clinic will be open to all children, not just those who attend Hillsdale Elementary School.

-This St. Luke’s clinic, open to the public and offering extended hours, will provide a unique combination of medical services, including family medicine, pediatrics, physical therapy and behavioral health.
+Two St. Luke’s clinics provide a unique combination of medical services, including family medicine, pediatrics, physical therapy and behavioral health.

-Located near Hillsdale School, the YMCA and the park, this 16,000-square-foot, free-standing clinic will house health care providers who will work as a team to address the medical needs of patients and improve access to care for the growing community.
-They will also collaborate with the YMCA, Hillsdale Elementary School staff, the St. Luke's Children's Health Clinic and St. Luke’s lifestyle medicine experts on innovative and need-based school and adult programs.
+Located near Hillsdale School, the YMCA and the park, this 16,000-square-foot, free-standing clinic houses health care providers who work as a team to address the medical needs of patients and improve access to care for the growing community.
+They also collaborate with the YMCA, Hillsdale Elementary School staff, the St. Luke's Children's Health Clinic and St. Luke’s lifestyle medicine experts on innovative and need-based school and adult programs.